-Table 2: PhD Research Timeline, Activities and Outcomes

 POPIA compliance and protection of personal information

-In alignment with the Protection of Personal Information Act of South Africa (POPIA, 2013), our research meticulously attends to data security and confidentiality.
-POPIA sets limitations on personal information processing but simultaneously allows for its use in scientific research.
-Our study is cognizant of this, alongside other governing legal frameworks like the National Health Act No 61 of 2003, the Constitution of the Republic of South Africa, and Department of Health guidelines on Ethics in Health Research.
+Our research meticulously attends to data security and confidentiality in alignment with the Protection of Personal Information Act of South Africa (POPIA, 2013).
+POPIA limits personal information processing but allows its use in scientific research.
+Our study is cognizant of this, alongside other governing legal frameworks like the National Health Act No 61 of 2003, the Constitution of the Republic of South Africa, and the Department of Health guidelines on Ethics in Health Research.

 Our research strategy includes processing de-identified health databases in which re-identification is virtually impossible.
 Where personal information has not been de-identified, we comply with the relevant sections of POPIA, allowing us to process health data for historical, statistical, and research purposes.